Skip to main content

 • stability

-• “The game can be fun but it is very annoying at times such as playing those stupid mini games where you launch your character out the windshield to complete something and with all the updates that this game had it still has glitches which is annoying when you're racing and it glitches out and crashes your car or the enemy takes you over by cheating with nitro boost, as I have gotten angry at this game many times I can't recommend it to anyone.”
+• “The game can be fun, but it is very annoying at times, such as playing those stupid mini-games where you launch your character out the windshield to complete something.
+With all the updates this game has had, it still has glitches, which is frustrating when you're racing and it crashes your car or the enemy cheats with a nitro boost.
+I've gotten angry at this game many times; I can't recommend it to anyone.”

 • replayability